jdomarin/jdomarin/EnglishResume.md

 - **Working methodology**: Scrum

 ## Naval Group, as an Alten contractor
-*2020, January to July
+*2020, January to July*
-*6 months, full time
+*6 months, full time*
+*Part of the mission done in remote work due to Covid-19 pandemic*

 ### Context
 Naval constructions for French and foreign marine military corpses.
 Confidential environment.
 Team responsible for security and IT hygiene of software deployed on ships and submarines.